Josef Tichatschek

 Josef Aloys Tichatschek (11 July 1807 – 18 January 1886), originally Ticháček, was a Bohemian opera singer highly regarded by Richard Wagner.
 He created the title roles in Wagner's operas Rienzi and Tannhäuser.

-As the first of the great Wagnerian tenors, he effectively was the original Heldentenor, although it is unlikely that his voice was as powerful as that of 20th-century Heldentenors such as Lauritz Melchior or Jon Vickers, given the smaller volume of sound produced by orchestras in his heyday.
+As the first of the great Wagnerian tenors, he effectively was the original Heldentenor, although it is unlikely that his voice was as powerful as that of 20th-century heldentenors such as Lauritz Melchior or Jon Vickers, given the smaller volume of sound produced by orchestras in his heyday.

 Outline

 Born in Weckelsdorf (now part of Teplice nad Metují, Náchod District, Bohemia), Tichatschek originally studied medicine, but he abandoned this career path for professional singing.
 He received voice lessons in Vienna from the Italian tenor Giuseppe Ciccimarra (1790–1836) and joined the chorus of the Kärntnertortheater in 1830.
-He advanced to chorus-inspector, and began to take small solo roles.
+He advanced to chorus inspector, and began to take small solo roles.
 Rising to the status of principal tenor, he worked first at Graz before returning to Vienna.
 In 1837, he became principal tenor at Dresden, a major music centre, where he remained until 1870.
-He sang in London, at Drury Lane, in 1841, performing the roles of Adolar in Weber's Euryanthe and as Meyerbeer's Robert le diable.
-At Dresden, he was coached by his famous colleague Wilhelmine Schröder-Devrient, and there created the roles of Rienzi in 1842 and of Tannhäuser in 1845.
+He sang in London, at the Theatre Royal, Drury Lane, in 1841, performing the roles of Adolar in Weber's Euryanthe and as Meyerbeer's Robert le diable.
+At Dresden, he was coached by his famous colleague Wilhelmine Schröder-Devrient, and there created the title roles in Rienzi in 1842 and in Tannhäuser in 1845.

-Wagner referred to his voice as "ein Wunder von männlich schönem Stimmorgan" ("a wonder of a beautiful male voice").
+Wagner referred to his voice as "ein Wunder von männlich schönem Stimmorgan" (a wonder of a beautiful male voice).
 Referring to a Dresden concert in 1843, Berlioz wrote: "Tichatschek, the tenor, has a pure and touching voice, which becomes very powerful when animated by the dramatic action.
-His style of singing is simple and in good taste; he is a consummate reader and musician, and undertook the tenor solo in the Sanctus (from Berlioz's Requiem) at first sight, without reserve, or affectation, or pretension."
+His style of singing is simple and in good taste; he is a consummate reader and musician, and undertook the tenor solo in the Sanctus [from Berlioz's Requiem] at first sight, without reserve, or affectation, or pretension."
 The singer's contemporary Sincerus (Siegmund Schmeider) emphasized that he was equally effective in works requiring romantic softness and sweetness of tone, having a very natural vocal production.
 His intonation and diction were above suspicion, but his coloratura was imperfect and his acting sometimes a little awkward.

 He was greatly admired by the basso Karl Formes, who sang Robert le diable and Les Huguenots, and other roles, with him and Johanna Wagner at Dresden in 1848–49.
 Said Formes of Tichatschek: "his color of tone was almost unequaled, quite as perfect as Mario's...
 His 'Florestan' in Fidelio I have never heard equaled.
 In the Freischütz his 'Lives there no God' was almost appalling in its intensity."
-And in La Juive, "so terribly real in 'the curse', so intense the pain and love" in "Recha, my daughter, wilt thou live...".
+And in La Juive, "so terribly real in 'the curse', so intense the pain and love in 'Recha, my daughter, wilt thou live...'
 His repertoire is said to have included principal roles of Gluck, Mozart, Weber, Marschner, Méhul, Boieldieu, Auber, Nicolai, Meyerbeer, Spontini, Flotow and Spohr.